awesomemotive/google-analytics-for-wordpress/readme.txt

 4. Want more features? <a href="https://www.monsterinsights.com/?utm_source=wprepo&utm_medium=link&utm_campaign=liteversion">Purchase MonsterInsights Pro</a>!

 == Changelog ==
+= 7.10.2: January 8, 2019 =
+- New: The limited time (available until end of day Jan.
+13) Year in Review report is now available in the admin, which shows how your site performed last year and offers suggestions for 2020.
+- New: Integration with PrettyLinks for hosted files so viewing of files directly accessed can now be tracked.

+= 7.10.2: December 19, 2019 =
+- Fixed: Right to Left (RTL) language stylesheets are now properly loaded for the onboarding wizard.

+= 7.10.1: December 5, 2019 =
+- Fixed: We've tweaked how certain classes of errors are handled in our onboarding wizard to make it more intuitive for some uncommon setups.
+- Fixed: We've fixed a bug with the reports tooltip Javascript that sometimes threw an undefined error.
+- Fixed: We've adjusted the logic used to show the not-tracking warning for administrators.

 = 7.10.0: November 7, 2019 =
 - New: Welcome to Project Delight Phase 3!
 Over this and the next several major releases, we're going to be focusing on polishing MonsterInsights and it's addons.
 You can learn more about our Project Delight initative on our blog at monsterinsights.com/blog/.